 While email receipts are becoming increasingly popular, it’s still important to offer paper receipts.
 To do that, you need a receipt printer.

 Restaurateurs can typically choose between two types of printers:

-- Thermal receipt printer: these are the most common types of printers in restaurants because they’re cost-effective.
+- Thermal receipt printers are the most common type of printer in restaurants because they’re cost-effective.
 Since they use heat to print (like a laser), restaurants save costs on ink cartridges.